-511 120 00 Recipe of the Year Class: Exhibit three individual items or use 1⁄4 of a large item.
-Recipes can be found on the state 4-H website.

-Even Years: Let's Bake Corn Bread-must use recipe from Baking 2, page 37.

-Odd Years: Scones-must use recipe from Cooking 201, page 51.

-511 120 01 Cookies.
+- 511 120 01 Cookies -- Bars, slice-and-bake, and shaped cookies (e.g., Brownies, refrigerator cookies, pressed cookies, rolled cookies, molded cookies, filled cookies, and shaped cookies.).
 Exhibit three cookies.
-No frosting, icing, or glaze.

-511 120 02 Basic Nut Bread.
+No frosting, icing, or glaze. - 511 120 02 Basic Quick Bread.
 Exhibit 1⁄4 of loaf.
-No frosting, icing or glaze.

-511 120 03 Non-Yeast Coffee Cake.
+No frosting, icing or glaze. - Non-Yeast Coffee Cake.
 Coffee cake is to be made with a muffin method of mixing.

 Muffin method of mixing generally means that the fats in a liquid form (like oil) and all liquids are added to the dry ingredients with a minimum amount of stirring.
 Exhibit 1⁄4 of the cake.
-No frosting, icing, or glaze.
+No frosting, icing, or glaze. - Scone.

-511 120 04 Scone.
 Scone is to be made with a biscuit method of mixing.
-Biscuit method of mixing generally means that the fat is semi-solid (like butter/shortening) and cut into the dry ingredients before liquid is added.
+Biscuit method of mixing generally, means that the fat is semi-solid (like butter/shortening) and cut into the dry ingredients before liquid is added.
 The dough may be beaten or kneaded for a few strokes.
 Exhibit three scones.
-No frosting, icing, or glaze.

-511 120 16 Quick Bread.
-Baked Food Product reflecting alternative dietary choices.
+No frosting, icing, or glaze. - Cookies Bars, slice-and bake, and shaped cookies reflecting alternative dietary choices.
+Recipe for the food product has been chosen specifically to address choices or altered significantly to now reflect needs for an alternative diet, such as gluten free, sugar substitute, vegetarian, vegan, reduced fat, et.
+Al. Underline alternative ingredient(s) in the recipe.
+Exhibit three cookies. - 511 120 06 Quick Bread reflecting alternative dietary choices.
 Recipe for the food product has been chosen specifically to address choices or altered significantly to now reflect needs for an alternative diet, such as gluten free, sugar substitute, vegetarian, vegan, reduced fat, et. al. Underline alternative ingredient(s) in the recipe.
+Exhibit 1⁄4 of a large item. - Non-Yeast Coffee Cake reflecting alternative dietary choices.
+Recipe for the food product has been chosen specifically to address choices or altered significantly to now reflect needs for an alternative diet, such as gluten free, sugar substitute, vegetarian, vegan, reduced fat, et. al. Underline alternative ingredient(s) in the recipe.
 Exhibit 1⁄4 of a large item.

+Scone reflecting alternative dietary choices.
+Recipe for the food product has been chosen specifically to address choices or altered significantly to now reflect needs for an alternative diet, such as gluten free, sugar substitute, vegetarian, vegan, reduced fat, et. al. Underline alternative ingredient(s) in the recipe.
+Exhibit 3 scones.

-EXANDING SKILLS LEVEL 3-COOKING 301 & BAKING 3
+EXANDING SKILLS LEVEL 3 - COOKING 301 & BAKING 3